ben-tanen/ben-tanen.github.io/_posts/2015-06-17-retro-ios-update.markdown

 title:  "Retro Post: iOS Upgrades (Circa 2013)"
 date:   2015-06-17 15:06:41
 categories: ios upgrade UI UX
-permalink: 2015/03/31/retro-ios-update.html
+permalink: 2015/06/17/retro-ios-update.html
 ---

 Before moving to Github and using Jekyll, I hosted a [blog on Tumblr](http://ben-tanen.tumblr.com/).
-I mostly posted videos / photos of cool things I found on the Internet, but every once in awhile I'd post some original content.
-As I try and fill out this site a bit, I might go back and do some *retro posts*, because why not.
-This first post was written in 2013 about updates that I thought were necessary in iOS.
-I'd like to point out that three of these four upgrades have been implemented in someway or another, so I guess you could say I'm an accurate futurist...
+I mostly posted videos / photos of cool things I found on the Internet, but every once in awhile I'd post some original content (photos I took, videos I made, some blog posts).
+As I try and fill out this site a bit, I might go back and do some *retro posts* from back in the day, because why not.
+This first post was written in 2013 about updates that I thought were necessary in iOS (at this point iOS 6).
+I'd like to point out that since then, three of these four upgrades have been implemented in someway or another, so I guess you could say I'm an accurate futurist...

 *[Beginning of Post]*